abhijeetGithu/abhijeetGithu/README.md

 - **🖥️ Backend Development**
    With a background in backend development using JavaScript, I work to build scalable, efficient applications that seamlessly integrate AI and data-driven features.

-- **🚀 Passionate DevOps Enthusiast**
+- **⚙️  DevOps**
-   On a continuous journey to master DevOps practices!
-I leverage tools and frameworks that support seamless software delivery and infrastructure automation.
+   Join me on my never-ending study of DevOps.
+I discern tools and frameworks that enable seamless software delivery and infrastructure automation.

    - **Tools in My Toolbox**
      - **Configuration Management**: Ansible, Chef